respondcreate/django-versatileimagefield/README.md

 All images created by a Sizer are stored within the field's `storage` class in a top-level folder named `'__sized__'`, maintaining the same descendant folder structure as the original image.
 If you'd like to change the name of this folder to something other than `'__sized__'`, adjust the value of `VERSATILEIMAGEFIELD_SETTINGS['sized_directory_name']` within your settings file.

-Sizers are quick and easy to write, for more information about how it's done, see the 'Writing Custom Sizers' section below.
+Sizers are quick and easy to write, for more information about how it's done, see the [Writing a Custom Sizer](#writing-a-custom-section) section below.

 ### Filters ###